Transparency of the Regulatory System

 Laws and Regulations on Foreign Direct Investment

-The investment code, revised in 2010, 2012 and 2013, demonstrates the government’s interest in attracting FDI to create industries that produce export goods and provide training and jobs for its domestic workforce.
+The investment code adopted by law 038-2018 demonstrates the government’s interest in attracting FDI to create industries that produce export goods and provide training and jobs for its domestic workforce.
 The code provides standardized guarantees to all legally established firms operating in Burkina Faso, whether foreign or domestic.
 It contains four investment and operations preference schemes, which are equally applicable to all investments, mergers, and acquisitions.
-In light of the policy declaration of the Prime Minister and his background in the finance sector, it is likely that the investment code will be revised again.
-Moreover, there is a draft investment code being prepared for the agricultural sector.
-In addition, an investment code for the development of the oil sector is currently under discussion.

 Burkina Faso’s regulations governing the establishment of businesses include most forms of companies admissible under French business law, including: public corporations, limited liability companies, limited share partnerships, sole proprietorships, subsidiaries, and affiliates of foreign enterprises.
 With each scheme, there is a corresponding set of related preferences, duty exceptions, corporate tax exemptions, and operation-related taxes.